samihan123/Music-com/README.md

 ## Acknowledgments

-- Getting Better at NodeJs and ExpressJs
+- Getting Better at HTML and CSS.
 - Learning new stuffs